Where to Buy

 Thomas Hardy's late novels represent Victorian tragedy at its most unsparing, examining the destructive force of class, fate, and sexuality upon vulnerable individuals.
 Tess Durbeyfield and Jude Fawley are among the most poignant figures in English fiction, crushed by social conventions they can neither escape nor endure.
 The hostile reception of Jude the Obscure so embittered Hardy that he abandoned fiction entirely, devoting his remaining decades to poetry.

-Written during the twilight of the Victorian era, these novels confronted a society riven by social constraints and deepening religious doubt.
-Hardy's unflinching depictions of sexual injustice and institutional cruelty shocked contemporary readers, yet they anticipated the twentieth century's more candid treatment of desire, class, and individual freedom.
+Drafted during the twilight of the Victorian era, these novels confronted a society riven by social constraints and deepening religious doubt.
+Hardy's candid depictions of sexual injustice and institutional cruelty shocked contemporary readers, yet they anticipated the twentieth century's more candid treatment of desire, class, and individual freedom.

 Europe, 1888-1891